bjoernbremer/bjoernbremer.github.io/_posts/2017-09-28-the-crisis-of-the-spd.md

 ---
 layout: post
-title: The crisis of the SPD: Where now for Germany’s social democrats?
+title: "The Crisis of the SPD: Where Now for Germany’s Social Democrats?"
 excerpt: ""
 tags: [German election, SPD, crisis of social democracy]
 comments: true